 Likert Scale Examples

-How can you analyse data from a Likert Scale?
+How can you analyze data from a Likert Scale?

-• Summarise using a median or a mode (not a mean); the mode is probably the most suitable for easy interpretation.
+• Summarize using a median or a mode (not a mean); the mode is probably the most suitable for easy interpretation.

 • Display the distribution of observations in a bar chart (it can’t be a histogram, because the data is not continuous).